 Trinidad & Tobago Computer Society (TTCS) Statement to the Telecommunications Authority of Trinidad and Tobago

-acquisition of Columbus International by
+on the proposed acquisition of Columbus International by

 Cable and Wireless Communications.